 They sleep in short stretches of 30 mins to 3 hours.
 They do not know the difference between night and day, so they keep waking up randomly within 24 hours.

-Some babies are textbook babies, they sleep for two hours, awake for 1 hour and follow this schedule throughout the day.
-While other follow no schedule, they sleep for 20 min and do not go back to sleep for longer time, then sleep for 3 hours and take short naps day and night.
+Some babies are textbook babies, they sleep for two hours, awake for 1 hour, and follow this schedule throughout the day.
+While others follow no schedule, they sleep for 20 min and do not go back to sleep for a longer time, then sleep for 3 hours and take short naps day and night.

 Newborns awaken frequently

 Like adult sleep, Newborn sleep is not governed by circadian rhythms.
-When they are in their mother’s womb, their sleep (difference between day and night) is governed by mother’s hormones, particularly melatonin.
-For them night is when fetal heart rate and respiratory rate slows down when mother is sleeping (2).
+When they are in their mother’s womb, their sleep (the difference between day and night) is governed by the mother’s hormones, particularly melatonin.
+For them, the night is when fetal heart rate and respiratory rate slows down when the mother is sleeping (2).

-But soon after birth, they are all by themselves to develop their own circadian rhythms and unfortunately that takes a time to develop (3).
+But soon after birth, they are all by themselves to develop their circadian rhythms, and unfortunately, that takes a time to develop (3).
 The fact that they need to feed every few hours, makes things complicated.
 As a result, they wake up frequently until they develop their circadian rhythms.

 Why do Babies Fight Sleep?

-Here are few common causes of why babies fight sleep.
+Here are a few common causes of why babies fight sleep.